LorenzoFramba/ProgIng2_2018/README.md

 You need to see the [Apiary](https://proging2.docs.apiary.io/#)  document to understand the API, but also you need to check out this [chart](https://github.com/dadebulba/ProgIng2_2018/blob/release/doc/chart.png) so you have a basic idea of how the system was structured and implemented.

-First of all, the program **will not** work without the secret key, so ask politely to us and it will be provided! then **CREATE A NEW FOLDER CALLED "private"** in the project folder, and insert the secret key file received in it.
+First of all, the program **will not** work without the secret key, so ask politely to us and it will be provided! then **create a new folder called "private"** in the project folder, and insert the secret key file received in it.

+## POSTMAN

+To test the program, you also need to import the envirnoment and the collection to test the project.
+We will also provide that for you.